11 Hours of 2021 New York MLO Continuing Education

 Study Time: 2 clock hours (100 minutes of non-traditional mortgage)

-Besides a traditional conventional loan product, there are other options available when it comes to rehabilitating a home for purchase and refinance that may more perfectly fit the rehab loan needs of the borrower.
-This module will explain several non-traditional mortgage products, exploring other options available to borrowers such as the Federal Housing Administration's 203(k) property rehabilitation loan, four types of energy efficient mortgage products, and the Fannie Mae HomeReady® rehab loan product.
+Today, there are other options available when it comes to rehabilitating a home for purchase and refinance that may more perfectly fit the rehab loan needs of the borrower.
+This module will introduce you to one such program: the Fannie Mae HomeStyle Rehab loan program.
+We'll explain the details of this program and compare it to the traditional 203(k) rehab loan.

 Study Time: 1 clock hour (50 minutes of elective topics)